NNPDF/eko/doc/source/theory/DGLAP.rst

-This assumes the factorization scale :math:`\mu_F^2` (the inherit scale of the |PDF|) and the renormalization scale :math:`\mu_R^2` (the inherit scale for the strong coupling) to be equal, but tis constraint can however be lifted (see :ref:`theory/pQCD:scale variations`).
+This assumes the factorization scale :math:`\mu_F^2` (the inherit scale of the |PDF|) and the renormalization scale :math:`\mu_R^2` (the inherit scale for the strong coupling) to be equal, but this constraint can however be lifted (see :ref:`theory/pQCD:scale variations`).

 The (formal) solution can then be written in terms of an |EKO| :math:`\mathbf E` :cite:`Bonvini:2012sh`